fallinginenigma/fallinginenigma.github.io/about.md

 Just kidding.
 I like to relax while watching anime, sit-coms (i like laughing) and building things.
 I like solving puzzles and problems, talking about ideas, the stars and art.
 And I want to write about these on `Move 37`, my Blog.

 I also like reading:
-- wisdom from kind people on the internet (more about tech and science, less about my zodiac sign)
+- wisdom from kind people on the internet
-- weird facts like these: Always peel a Post-It® from the [side](https://tylercipriani.com/blog/2022/05/28/on-the-proper-use-of-post-its/) - They don’t curl up on surfaces.
+- weird facts like these: Peeling a Post-It® from the [side](https://tylercipriani.com/blog/2022/05/28/on-the-proper-use-of-post-its/) - and it won't curl up when stuck on surfaces.
 - And books

+What I am doing these days? [click here](https://fallinginenigma.github.io/current/)

 [^2]: [Part 2, Chapter XI of "Genghis Khan The Emperor Of All Men" by H. Lamb (1936)](https://archive.org/details/genghiskhantheem035122mbp/page/n115/mode/2up)